Morgan Stanley Lowers MongoDB (NASDAQ:MDB) Price Target to $415.00

-MongoDB (NASDAQ:MDB) had its price objective lowered by Morgan Stanley from $439.00 to $415.00 in a research note released on Wednesday, Analyst Ratings Network reports.
-Morgan Stanley currently has an overweight rating on the stock.
+MongoDB (NASDAQ:MDB) had its price target cut by investment analysts at Morgan Stanley from $439.00 to $415.00 in a research report issued on Tuesday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the stock.
+Morgan Stanley’s target price suggests a potential upside of 31.25% from the company’s previous close.

-A number of other research firms have also weighed in on MDB.
-DA Davidson increased their price target on MongoDB from $275.00 to $300.00 and gave the company a neutral rating in a research report on Wednesday.
+Several other research analysts have also weighed in on MDB.
+Zacks Investment Research lowered MongoDB from a “hold” rating to a “sell” rating in a research report on Monday.
+Canaccord Genuity dropped their price target on MongoDB from $430.00 to $375.00 and set a “buy” rating on the stock in a research report on Wednesday, March 10th.
 They noted that the move was a valuation call.
 Macquarie assumed coverage on MongoDB in a research report on Wednesday, January 6th.
-They set an outperform rating for the company.
-Piper Sandler raised their price objective on MongoDB from $328.00 to $425.00 in a research report on Monday, January 11th.
-Barclays raised their price objective on MongoDB from $331.00 to $435.00 and gave the stock an overweight rating in a research report on Monday, January 11th.
-Finally, Citigroup raised their price objective on MongoDB from $465.00 to $500.00 and gave the stock a buy rating in a research report on Monday, March 1st.
-Four investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-MongoDB has an average rating of Buy and an average price target of $371.33.
+They set an “outperform” rating on the stock.
+Needham & Company LLC upped their target price on MongoDB from $394.00 to $409.00 and gave the stock a “buy” rating in a research report on Wednesday, March 10th.
+Finally, Argus raised MongoDB from a “hold” rating to a “buy” rating and set a $406.00 target price on the stock in a research report on Friday, March 12th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and eleven have given a buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus target price of $371.33.

-A number of hedge funds and other institutional investors have recently modified their holdings of MDB.
-HBC Financial Services PLLC bought a new position in MongoDB in the 4th quarter worth approximately $25,000.
-ForthRight Wealth Management LLC acquired a new stake in shares of MongoDB during the 4th quarter worth approximately $27,000.
-McCarthy Asset Management Inc. acquired a new stake in shares of MongoDB during the 4th quarter worth approximately $30,000.
-Navis Wealth Advisors LLC acquired a new stake in shares of MongoDB during the 4th quarter worth approximately $36,000.
-Finally, CWM LLC grew its holdings in shares of MongoDB by 84.7% during the 4th quarter.
-CWM LLC now owns 109 shares of the company’s stock worth $39,000 after purchasing an additional 50 shares in the last quarter.
-87.36% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of MDB.
+HBC Financial Services PLLC acquired a new position in shares of MongoDB in the 4th quarter worth approximately $25,000.
+ForthRight Wealth Management LLC acquired a new stake in MongoDB during the 4th quarter valued at $27,000.
+McCarthy Asset Management Inc. acquired a new stake in MongoDB during the 4th quarter valued at $30,000.
+Navis Wealth Advisors LLC acquired a new stake in MongoDB during the 4th quarter valued at $36,000.
+Finally, CWM LLC increased its holdings in MongoDB by 84.7% during the 4th quarter.
+CWM LLC now owns 109 shares of the company’s stock valued at $39,000 after purchasing an additional 50 shares in the last quarter.
+87.36% of the stock is owned by institutional investors and hedge funds.

 MongoDB Company Profile